Shibuya

 ©AFLO

-Shibuya district is the origins of youth culture.
+Shibuya district is the origin of youth culture.
 You will find several famous restaurants, bars, night clubs and live music venues flourishing among rows of stylish department stores and shops with a constant vibrant and youthful atmosphere.
 Shibuya is definitely the place to go to if you want to get the latest kawaii (cute) trends published in magazines.
 In addition, you can also enjoy dining at fashionable cafés and affordable eateries.
-Situated in front of Shibuya Station are some of the district’s landmarks such as the statue of Hachiko and the “Shibuya Scramble Crossing.”
+Situated in front of Shibuya Station are some of the district’s landmarks such as the bronze statue of the loyal dog, Hachiko, and the “Shibuya Scramble Crossing.”

 View scenic routes that include this spot

-Touring Futuristic Architecture in the Retro Towns of Tokyo and Hokuriku THE BEAUTY OF JAPAN'S TRADITIONMore Information about Shibuya
+Touring Futuristic Architecture in the Retro Towns of Tokyo and Hokuriku

 Street address